adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ?>
 ```

-in the following code snipped we have introduce an new function `mysqli_real_escape_string` that wraps the user input `id` before its passed for becomming a part of the dynamically generated sql query.
-Escapes special characters in a string for use in an SQL statement.
+In the following code snippet we have introduced a new function `mysqli_real_escape_string` that wraps the user input `id` before it is passed as a part of the dynamically generated sql query.
+This escapes special characters in a string for use in a SQL statement.

 ## Confirming the FIX

-- To make sure our fix is working a intended, You can see the script is working as intended on adding the milicious SQLi payload to the id parameter, As for the reason the Mysql Query generated right now is as followed:
+- To make sure our fix is working a intended, You can see the script is working as intended on adding the milicious SQLi payload to the id parameter, As for the reason the Mysql Query generated right now is as following:

 ```mysql
 SELECT * FROM products where category='2\' UNION SELECT id,email,password FROM customers-- -'